 Table 1.
 Key Variables

-The formulas for extracting the other features are listed in table 2.
-This method of feature extraction from raw data does help in understanding the possible behavior of the response variable on the elemental properties but also introduces plausible unnecessary correlations among the predictors as they are all derived from some common formula.
+The formulas for extracting other features are listed in table 2.
+This method of feature extraction from raw data not only helps in understanding the possible behavior of the response variable on the elemental properties, but also introduces plausible unnecessary correlations among the predictors as they are all derived from some common formula.